An introduction to what UV robots are and how the technology works.

 - Bulb life

 - Different bulbs from different manufacturers will result in varying bulb life.
 Generally, we’ve seen bulb life in the area of 8,000 hours to 16,000 hours.
-The other factor when weighting over the cost of ownership is how many bulbs each robot has.
+The other factor when weighing over the cost of ownership is how many bulbs each robot has.

-Ultraviolet sterilization is the newest infection prevention trend, and one that appears to be of increasing importance.
+Ultraviolet sterilization is the newest infection prevention trend and one that appears to be of increasing importance.

 The last thing patients want on their minds is if they are going to be worse off after being in a hospital.
 However, with HAI rates on the rise, there are more possibilities now than ever before.